FREQUENTLY ASKED QUESTIONS - Admissions

 The accessible Learning Centre is committed to assisting students with disabilities in reaching their full academic potential.
 Visit Accessible Learning Centre for information regarding its services and resources.

-In 2011, we had approximately 122 applications for 25 - 30 full-time positions.
-Most successful applicants had a solid B+/A- average in the last completed academic year, as well as the equivalent of over three years experience in human service organizations.
-All applicants will be notified of a final decision no later than April 1st.
+In 2013, we had approximately 120 applications for 28 full-time positions.
+Most successful applicants had a solid A- average in the last completed academic year, as well as the equivalent of over three years experience in human service organizations.
+All applicants will be notified of decision by the end of February.
 There are approximately 30 offers of wait list positions.
 The wait list is not ranked initially, and although there is normally some movement from the wait list, we cannot predict your chances of an offer.

 A class of 20 students will be admitted to the MSW Aboriginal field of study for both the full-time and part-time cohorts.
 Admission requirements to this program include an admissions interview.
 All applicants to the Aboriginal program will be notified of a final decision no later than July 1st.
 A number of wait list positions will be offered; however, we cannot predict the possibility of an offer from the wait list.

-In 2011, we had approximately 500 applicants for 90 full-time positions.
-Most successful applicants had a solid B+/A- average in their last completed academic year, as well as the equivalent of two years paid and/or volunteer experience in human service organizations.
-All applicants will be notified of a final decision no later than May 1st.
-There are approximately 50 offers of wait list positions.
+In 2013, we had approximately 600 applicants for 90 full-time positions.
+Most successful applicants had a solid A- average in their last completed academic year, as well as the equivalent of over two years paid and/or volunteer experience in human service organizations (one year = 1750 hrs).
+All applicants will be notified of a decision on or before April 30th.
+There are approximately 40 offers of wait list positions.
 The wait list is not ranked initially, and although there is normally some movement from the wait list, we cannot predict your chances of an offer.